All Episodes

 And again, it's that same kind of 360-degree vision.

-I mean, it's literally You have to put yourself in their shoes.
+I mean, it's literally you have to put yourself in their shoes.

-It's like our regular pie-shaped field.
+It's like our regular pie-shaped fields.

 You can sort of assimilate everything going on in front of you because you can see it.

-But imagine these people with spherical vision.
+But imagine these people With spherical vision.

-Just as you're understanding and aware of what's in front of you, they're understanding and aware of what's behind them.
+Just as you're understanding and aware of what's in front of you, they're understanding and aware of what's behind them, left, right, up, down, all crystal clear, perfect vision, and all understanding it just as we would vision that lies in front of us.

 And that's, of course, typically not during the out-of-body experience.